JoeRossVirtual/test-theme/README.md

 ## How it works

 * build scripts file run the gulp command which runs the gulpfile.js file.
-* the gulpfile has the build process which currently just concatinates the css files and creates the build css file.
-This can be extended to minify files, add support for js or php files and other things
+* the gulpfile has the build process which currently builds the theme by copying the php and js files, and concatinating the css files.
 * The build scripts then finish by using the commit message you supplied to create a git commit and pushing the new commit to github
 * This repo is set up with a webhook so when changes are pushed to the repo it sends a notification to [DeployHq](https://www.deployhq.com/)
 * [DeployHq](https://www.deployhq.com/) is an online service which sends files from your git repo to another server using sftp whenever it recieves the webhook notification (I currently am using a demo version which is free for the week, the pricing can be found [here](https://www.deployhq.com/pricing))